 Finally, Typhoon Prapiroon came, at around 7.30pm!
 It started raining heavily.
 Fortunately, we were at Don Quijote and could buy ourselves a raincoat, which by the way, could be the best-selling item on that day.

 With added waterproof layer, we thought we could make a short walk to Kokusai Dori Food Street.
 It was just 300m away.
 The walk that was supposed to take 3 minutes took us probably 20 minutes.
-It was difficult to walk through heavy rain coupled with strong wind and the streets aren’t connected with shelters, unlike in Singapore.
+It was difficult to walk through heavy raincoupled with strong wind and the streets aren’t connected with shelters, unlike those in Singapore.

 The wind would blow my hood out of position, and lift the flaps of my raincoat to expose me to the rain.
 So I had to walk with one hand clasping the hood tightly around my chin and another pinching the base of the raincoat together – while still carrying my 7 tubes of newly-acquired facial wash.
 LOL!
 Those tubes were basically slapping my legs with every step that I took, and gifted me with some bruises at the end of the trip.

 Alas, Kokusai Dori was also closed.
 Ah…we should have known.
 LOL!

 We reversed and walked a 1.7km journey back to our hotel.
 This is a distance we were used to walking, being keen hikers.
-There were strong gusts of wind that pushed and caused me to sway to one side of the road.
+Strong gusts of wind would push and cause me to sway to one side of the road.
 But nothing serious enough to lift my feet off the ground.
 Phew!

 We took a few breaks at random buildings to reorganize ourselves (or more like rearranging our raincoats to put them back in shape).
-Walking against the elements turned out to be surprisingly tiring, even for avid hikers like us!
+Walking in a weak typhoon situation turned out to be surprisingly tiring, even for avid hikers like us!

 Back at the hotel, we learned from the website that Yui Monorail may not operate as per normal hours tomorrow, which meant we might be forced to take a cab to the airport.
 This defeated our purpose of staying at a hotel super near the monorail.